Digital Photography Tips, Tutorials and Resources

 - Google Photos

 RawTherapee is one of the best-known free alternatives to Lightroom on the market today.
 It’s respected for its lightning-fast performance, as well as it’s excellent batch processing and workflow support features.
-RawTherapee is an advanced open-source alternative to Lightroom, great for dealing with raw files and compressed images.
+This advanced open-source alternative to Lightroom is great for dealing with raw files and compressed images.

-It also supports non-destructive editing.
-That simply means that you can revert to your original file whenever you like.
-The advanced image-processing toolkit means you can adjust sharpness, colors, noise and more in minutes.
+Like Lightroom CC, it also supports non-destructive editing, which means that you can revert back to your original files whenever you need.
+The program’s advanced image-processing toolkit lets you adjust sharpness, colors, noise and more in minutes.
 If you’re a Lightroom user, you’ll also be happy to know that RawTherapee’s user interface mirrors that of Adobe’s leading photo editor, so you’ll be able to jump right into editing.

 - Non-destructive editing